A Comprehensive Guide About Patent Infringement (2023)

 - What is the new case law in Germany?

 So what was the case law in Germany until June 2016?
-In 2002 the Federal Court of Justice in Germany issued a decision called Kunststoffrohrteil (X ZR 43/01), which basically stated that anything that happened before the grant in the granting procedure cannot be used to determine the scope of the claims during litigation.
+In 2002 the Federal Court of Justice in Germany issued a decision called Kunststoffrohrteil (X ZR 43/01).
+It said that anything before the grant cannot be used to determine the scope of the claims during litigation.

-However, in June 2016, the Federal Court of Justice in Germany took a slightly different approach in their Pemetrexed decision (X ZR 29/15).
-In this particular case, the court decided that under the doctrine of equivalents the claim cannot cover alternatives to a feature in the claim if these alternatives are mentioned in the description but have not been included in the claim.
-In the particular case, the applicant had limited a broader term “antifolate” to the specific compound disodium pemetrexed, because the examiner was of the opinion that the broader term was not supported by the examples and could not be generalized for the specific amounts.
+In June 2016 the Federal Court of Justice in Germany took a slightly different approach (Pemetrexed, X ZR 29/15).
+The court held that under the doctrine of equivalents, the claim cannot cover alternatives to a feature in the claim if those alternatives are mentioned in the specification but not included in the claim.
+In this particular case, the applicant had limited the broader term “antifolate” to the specific compound disodium pemetrexed.
+The examiner considered that the broader term was not supported by the examples.
+It could not be generalized to the specific amounts.

-So be careful when drafting patent applications for Germany or Europe to offer a variety of more specific alternatives as a replacement for broader terms.
+So be careful when drafting patent applications for Germany or Europe.
+Offer a variety of more specific alternatives as a replacement for broader terms.
 Also, try to keep this decision in mind when prosecuting your patent application in Germany or Europe.

 Tailormade Scope of Patent Claims for Patent Litigation

 This strategy only works for product claims within the first 10 years of the lifecycle of a patent.
-You file a German patent application with a very broad claim 1 and as many different features in the claims and description as possible.
-You do not request examination until the latest possible date 7 years after filing.
+You file a German patent application with a very broad first claim.
+Also, you want as many different features in the claims and description as possible.
+Then, do not request an examination until the latest possible date 7 years after filing.
 Then you keep the patent application pending as long as you can without being granted or rejected.

 In Germany, you can derive a utility model from any product claim of a pending German patent application.
-If you see a competitor to copy your technology in their own products, you make a test purchase of the product and see, what exact features of your claims are infringed.
-Then you derive a utility model with a claim 1 including all disclosed features that you identified that are infringed.
+If you see a competitor copy your technology in their own products, you make a test purchase of the product.
+Then see, what exact features of your claims are infringed.
+Then, you derive a utility model with claim 1 including all disclosed features that you identified that are infringed.
 This claim covers the infringing product but is very narrow.
 Therefore, it will be very difficult for the infringer to invalidate such a claim with the prior art.

-I hope that this compresensive article gave you a good overview of patent infringment proceedings and patent litigation in Germany.
-If you have any any more specific needs, feel free to contact us any time via email or phone (+49 (221) 2705770.
+I hope that this comprehensive article gave you a good overview of patent infringement proceedings and patent litigation in Germany.
+If you have any more specific needs, feel free to contact me at any time via email.

-I wish you success for whatever you do!
+I wish you success in whatever you do!